Go to "Plan Your Visit" for patron safety guidelines.

 COMPETENCIES: To perform the job successfully, an individual should demonstrate the following competencies.

-While performing the duties of this job, the employee is regularly required to sit; use hands to handle or feel; reach with hands and arms, and talk or hear.
-The employee is regularly required to stand and walk.
-The employee must occasionally lift and/or move up to 40 pounds.
-Specific vision abilities required by this job include ability to use computer monitor and to read standard print documents.
+While performing the duties of this position, the employee is regularly required to use hands to handle or feel; reach with hands and arms and talk or hear.
+The employee is frequently required to sit.
+The employee is occasionally required to stand, walk, and climb stairs.
+The employee must occasionally lift and/or move up to 15 pounds.
+Specific vision abilities required by this position include close vision and ability to adjust focus to use computer monitor.
+The employee is regularly required to listen to music.

 While performing the duties of this position, the employee is occasionally exposed to moving mechanical parts such as computer printers.
 The noise level in the work environment is usually moderate.